 Any DWI arrest involving a property damage or personal injury accident; and/or any alcohol-related arrest or incident involving an underage person, where the arrested person has indicated to have last consumed alcohol at a specific establishment in the NightCAP and/or Safe & Sober area.

-To prevent possibly impaired patrons getting behind the wheel get certified today.
+To prevent possibly impaired patrons from getting behind the wheel, get your Minnesota alcohol certification today.